yaznwin/Femdows/README.md

 ## Femdows

-> ***"Your Windows, but weirder, and possibly haunted."***
+> ***"Your Windows, but if it was actually good."***
-Femdows is a cursed yet fabulous project that bends your windows into something that i dont even know what it is myself
+Femdows is a cursed project that bends your windows into something that i dont even know what it is myself

 ---

+### ⚠ Warning ⚠

+**This will absolutely mess with your system.**
+Use on a VM or a machine you’re ready to sacrifice to the femboy overlords.
+I’m not responsible for any illneses caused by this, psychological, physical, or digital.
+---

-### ✨ Features
+### Features

 -  Full theme overhaul (two included accessible via control panel or settings)
 -  Windhawk mod tweaks
 -  Custom `StartIsBack++` setup
 -  Registry spellcasting (lots of it)
--  Explorer, DWM, and shell tweaks
+-  Some Shell tweaks
--  UltraUXThemePatcher ritual automation
--  Cleans up system clutter (or makes it worse)
 -  Comes with a side of identity crisis
 -  Restore and fix some control panel pages
--  so many pink icons riddled within the theme
+-  so many pink icons riddled within this abomination of a project 🥀🥀

 ---

-### ⚠️ Warning

-**This will absolutely mess with your system.**
-Use on a VM or a machine you’re ready to sacrifice to astolfo.
-I’m not responsible for any illneses caused by this, psychological, physical, or digital.

----

-### 🛠️ Installation
+### Installation

-> Run `fempize.exe` with your soul prepared
+> Run `fempize.exe`
 Behind the scenes, `fempize.exe` will:

 - Copy theme files and custom resources
-- Install Windhawk silently
+- Install Windhawk & mods, startisback++, UltraUXThemePatcher via simulated ui input silently
 - Kill and restart `explorer.exe` several times (violently)
 - Install multiple registry entries (each one blessed)
-- Patch Windows using UltraUXThemePatcher via simulated UI input
-- Clean cache and explorer data
+- Clean icon cache and explorer data
-- Launch Femdows.theme on completion & restart
+- Change the theme on restart

 ---

-### 🧷 Dependencies
+### Dependencies

 - [AutoHotkey v2.0.6+](https://www.autohotkey.com/)
-- Admin privileges (seriously)
-- Optional: 17 system restore points

----

-### Screenshots

-*soon. pretend you saw something magical here.*

 ---